Kullback-Leibler aggregation and misspecified generalized linear models: Main results

-This explicit logarithmic dependence in the dimension~$M$ illustrates the benefit of the $\ell_1$ constraint for high dimensional problems. \citet{RasWaiYu09} have obtained essentially the same result as Theorem~\ref{TH:cvxagP} for the special case of Gaussian linear regression.
+This explicit logarithmic dependence in the dimension $M$ illustrates the benefit of the $\ell_1$ constraint for high-dimensional problems. \citet{RasWaiYu09} have obtained essentially the same result as Theorem~\ref{THcvxagP} for the special case of Gaussian linear regression.
 While their proof technique yields significantly larger constants, they also cover the case of aggregation over $\ell_q$ balls for $q<1$ explicitly.
-However, their result is limited to the linear regression model where the regression function $f$ is of the form $f=\ff_{\lambda^*}$ for some $\lambda^* \in \Lambda_1(R)$.
+However, their result is limited to the linear regression model where the regression function $f$ is of the form $f=\hh_{\lambda^*}$ for some $\lambda^* \in\Lambda_1$, where $\Lambda_1$ denotes the unit $\ell_1$ ball of $\R^M$.

-Most of the bounds for convex aggregation that have appeared in the literature hold for the expected excess-KL.
-While many papers provide bounds with high probability \citep[see, e.g.][and references therein]{Kol08, MitGee09}, they typically do not hold for the excess-KL itself but for a quantity related to
+Most of the existing bounds for convex aggregation hold for the expected excess-KL.
+Many papers provide bounds with high probability [see, e.g., Koltchinskii (\citeyear{Kol11}), \citet{Mas07}, \citet{MitGee09} and references therein] but they typically do not hold for the excess-KL itself but for a quantity related to

 where $C>1$ is a constant.
-When the quantity $\min_{\lambda \in \Lambda}\bar \cK(P_f\|P_{b' \circ \ff_{\lambda}})$ is not small enough, such bounds can become inaccurate.
-A notable exception is \citet[Proposition~2.2]{NemJudLan08} where the authors derive a result similar to Theorem~\ref{TH:cvxagP} under a different but similar set of assumptions.
+When the quantity $\min_{\lambda\in \Lambda}\bar\cK(P_f\|P_{b' \circ\hh_{\lambda}})$ is not small enough, such bounds can become uninformative.
+A notable exception is Nemirovski et al. [(\citeyear{NemJudLan08}), Proposition 2.2] where the authors derive a result similar to Theorem~\ref{THcvxagP} under a different but similar set of assumptions.
 Most importantly, their bounds do not hold for the maximum likelihood estimator but for the output of a recursive stochastic optimization algorithm.